alex-h-stone/spring-boot-microservice-reference/README.md

 To execute it run the Gradle task and verify the output.
 `./gradlew dependencyUpdates`

-You will see something like
+You will see something like:

 `The following dependencies have later milestone versions:`
 `com.fasterxml.jackson.core:jackson-databind [2.17.0 -> 2.17.1]`
-`jakarta.validation:jakarta.validation-api [3.0.2 -> 3.1.0-M2]`
 `no.nav.security:mock-oauth2-server [2.0.0 -> 2.1.5]`

+It is configured via `dependencyUpdates` in [build.gradle](build.gradle) to ignore non-final release candidates e.g. `ALPHA` and `BETA` releases.

 ---